rya-sge/access-denied/_posts/2024-11-25-perceptron-introduction.md

 isMath: true
 ---

 The perceptron, developed by Frank Rosenblatt in 1958, is one of the earliest and simplest models of **artificial neural networks**.
-It is a simple yet powerful algorithm that mimics the decision-making process of neurons in the human brain.
+It is an algorithm that mimics the decision-making process of neurons in the human brain.

 ## What is a Perceptron?